For Daniel Michael, the realization that his life was about to seriously change hit almost as soon as Covid-19 entered the United States.

 - ISAs Align Cost with Job Outcomes

-An income share agreement, unlike a student loan, does not put all of the financial risks in the student’s basket.
+An income share agreement loan, unlike a traditional student loan, does not put all of the financial risks in the student’s basket.
 Instead, it holds the school accountable for the education it provides.
 Why is this distinction important?

 - ISAs Don’t Discriminate

 For students at trade schools and skills-based training providers, federal student loans may be unavailable.
 To complicate matters, even private loans may be limited.
 That’s especially true for students with imperfect credit histories or non-U.S. resident statuses.